 Admission Policy: Full-Time Courses

 Crumlin College of Further Education is a well-established College providing full-time & part-time courses.
-The College operates under the authority of the City of Dublin Education & Training Board CDETB).
-All enrolments are subject to the regulations and policies of the CDETB and all applications received will be treated in a fair and equal manner.
+The College operates under the authority of the City of Dublin ETB.
+All enrolments are subject to the regulations and policies of the City of Dublin ETB and all applications received will be treated in a fair and equal manner.

 College Admissions Policy:

-All enrolments are subject to the regulations & policies (including Admissions Policy) of the City of Dublin Education & Training Board (CDETB) and the Crumlin College Admissions Policy.
+All enrolments are subject to the regulations & policies (including Admissions Policy) of the City of Dublin ETB and the Crumlin College Admissions Policy.
 These are on display & available in the College.
 Places will be offered upon successful completion of interviews.
 This offer of a place will also be subject to all entry requirements of a particular course being satisfied in full.
 All applications received will be treated in a fair and equal manner.
 In exceptional circumstances, the College reserves the right to refuse enrolment.

-Applications can be made directly to the College Admissions Office from January to September.
+Applications can be made using our online application process from November to September.

 Fees / Charges: